VFayt99/Vfayt99.clean_blog.github.io/_includes/post_sections/2021-12-12-quotes_about_women.md

 #### Quotes about Women and Men

-Which stories thematizing women make it into an article?
-Are there recurring themes?
-What are topics about womenhood that society is wrangling with?
-Can one deduce specific roles women tend to be put in?

 Now we have an idea of what female and male speakers talk about when quoted in mainstream media.
-However, we are still missing a further important aspect of female presence in media: In what context are women or men mentioned.
+However, we are still missing a further important aspect of female presence in media: In what context are women or men mentioned?
+Is there an overlap between what women talk about and how they are talked about?

 Looking at this notion of the quotes can give us a feeling of how women are viewed in society or rather what image of women (and men) is propagated by US mainstream media.
-Conversely, maybe there is a lot of fuss about nothing and indeed they are mentioned in very similar settings?
 To further elucidate this information in the quotes, we created new datasets from the  US mainstream media set, of quotes that mention words that are indicative of either gender like the words ‘man’, ‘boy’, ‘woman’, ‘lady’, ‘him’, ‘she’, etc. and categorized the quotes into either talking-about-men or talking about-woman quotes.
 We grouped both the quotes about men and women into seven different topics and again, while of course there is quite some overlap between the topics - such as general & lifestyle, family and politics, there are clearly topics reserved to the respective genders.
 While women appear second most frequently (after the less interpretable cluster termed “general life”) in the context of family & work, the most common topic cluster for men is service (to the country, military,...) paired with work.
-Surprisingly, for men the second most important cluster centers around family and almost exclusively so, which is contrary to the thematization jointly between work and family for women -  a topic we also know well as a typical societal problem of the family-work balance apparently only women face …
+Surprisingly, for men the second most important cluster centers around family and almost exclusively so, which is contrary to the thematization jointly between work and family for women -  a topic we also know well as a typical societal problem of the family-work balance that apparently only women face …

 <div class="row">
     <div class="col-lg-6">